arangodb/release-test-automation/README.md

 Supported Parameters:
  - `--old-version` which Arangodb Version you want to install to setup the old system
- - `--version` which Arangodb Version you want to upgrade the environment to
+ - `--new-version` which Arangodb Version you want to upgrade the environment to
  - `--zip` switches from system packages to the tar.gz/zip package for the respective platform.
  - `--[no-]enterprise` whether its an enterprise or community package you want to install Specify for enterprise, ommit for community.
  - `--package-dir` The directory where you downloaded the nsis .exe / deb / rpm [/ dmg WIP]